LimeThaw/Stapl/README.md

 uses the euklidean algorithm to find their greatest common divisor, and primes.stapl takes an upper bound and lists all prime numbers smaller than this bound.

-If you have any further questions message me or shoot me an email to laudit@student.ethz.ch.
+If you have any further questions message me or shoot me an email to timolaudi@gmail.com.

 [link_stack]: https://en.wikipedia.org/wiki/Stack_(abstract_data_type)